Funds: Advice from a lawyer

 REIT – Real Estate Investment Trust

-A real estate investment trust is a capital company, usually listed on the stock exchange, for investing in real estate properties.
+A real estate investment trust is a corporation, usually listed on the stock exchange, that invests in real estate properties.
 A REIT is subject to special taxation and supervisory rules.

 Real estate funds and risks